(CNN)Here's a look at the life of billionaire and former Italian Prime Minister Silvio Berlusconi.

-December 22, 1994 - Is removed from office after nearly nine months, after losing the support of other political parties.
+December 22, 1994 - Is removed from office after losing the support of other political parties.

 1996 - Loses the election for prime minister to Romano Prodi.

-December 1997 - Is sentenced to 16 months for accounting fraud at Fininvest.
+December 1997 - Is sentenced to 16 months in prison for accounting fraud at Fininvest.
 The sentence is later suspended.